-WCR began on April 1st 1996.
-Barry Mole and Mark Barnes, local men to Warminster, had over 35 years of experience in radio between them.
+WCR launched on 1st April 1996.
+Barry Mole and Mark Barnes, local men to Warminster, had over 35 years experience in radio between them.
 Together, they approached the director of the Athenaeum Theatre with the idea of a hospital radio service.

 The theatre embraced the community project and allocated space at the back of the building to develop as a studio.
-It was decided to publicise the fund raising effort by carrying out an RSL (Restricted Service Licence) to the general public.
-After raising the funds needed another colleague, electronics engineer Nick Southorn, began to build a basic studio.
-The photograph to the right shows Barry Mole (back) and Peter Goodwright (front) at the WCR Athenæum Studios.
+It was decided to publicise the fund raising effort by carrying out a Restricted Service Licence to the general public.
+After raising the funds needed, electronics engineer Nick Southorn began to build a basic studio.

 The public response was so great it was decided there and then that the newly formed organisation would work towards providing a full public broadcast service to Warminster and the immediate surrounding areas.
 Sadly, the theatre went into liquidation and work on the newly established studios halted while the group tried to find a new home.

 West Wiltshire District Council offered accommodation in the old public toilets attached to Warminster's Assembly Hall.
 A public appeal, over the air, on the second RSL produced an army of volunteer trades persons who descended upon the new premises.
 Within a matter of days the team had cleared the old facilities and started work on building the new radio station.

 The following years consisted of more RSLs and a battle to change the law banning community radio stations from broadcasting in areas, such as Warminster, with a small commercial radio station.
 At the same time WCR worked to raise money to expand the services it provides.
 During this period WCR helped set-up Kingdown FM at Kingdown Community School in 2005, Kingdown FM managed 6 public broadcasts.